strangewarp/PhrasesPd/README.md

 Shift all velocity-bytes in phrase down by default velocity value - Shift-C Shift all velocity-bytes in phrase up by default velocity value - Shift-V

-Add note-offs to active phrase - Shift-Tab-A
-Add note-offs to active phrase based on spacing value - Shift-Tab-S
+Add note-offs to active phrase before each note - Shift-Tab-A Add note-offs to active phrase based on spacing value - Shift-Tab-S

-Octave +1 - ]
-Octave -1 - [

-Next command type - /
-Previous command type - .

-Toggle input mode - Insert
-Toggle number/pitch modes - Enter